Small courtesies can create a powerful response in others—especially a simple thank you.

 Thank you is a two-way street.
 Positive feedback makes employees feel recognized and appreciated, but it has to be done in a way that truly resonates.
 Not everyone responds to a generic “good job!”
 Professional training and coaching consultant Michael Allosso says, “You need to give feedback the right way to get positive results.
 Be truthful, specific, and positive.
 Don’t make praise overblown or out of context.”

 For example, instead of thanking an employee for her work on the last project, call out specific details like how well she managed an outside vendor or resolved a sticky budget situation.
-Being truthful, specific and positive gives the employee detail, shows you really pay attention–and mean it.
-Thank yous like that create loyalty and help you retain the best people, in turn propelling your own career.
+Being truthful, specific and positive gives the employee detail, shows you really pay attention—and mean it.
+Thank yous like that create loyalty and really connect you with colleagues and clients alike.

 Giving thanks is not only good for your soul, it’s good for your career.
 Mom was right.